-Looming 164 feet above the bustling traffic circle at the head of the Avenue des Champs-Elysées, the Arc de Triomphe seems to exemplify pomp and circumstance.
-You just don't get structures like these anymore: an icon of imperial France under Napoléon I, the arch is testament to a time when European leaders felt no shame in erecting massive structures in the service of their equally massive egos.
-Many don't bother to take the tour to the top, but the views over the elegant avenue, stretching all the way to the Place de la Concorde, through the Tuileries and on to the Louvre, is more than worthwhile.Continue to 6 of 16 below.
+Looming 164 feet above the bustling traffic circle at the head of the Avenue des Champs-Elysees, the Arc de Triomphe seems to exemplify pomp and circumstance.
+You just do not get structures like these anymore.
+The arch is an icon of imperial France under Napoleon I and is a testament to a time when European leaders felt no shame in erecting massive structures in the service of their equally massive egos.
+Many do not bother to take the tour to the top, but the views over the elegant avenue stretching all the way to the Place de la Concorde, through the Tuileries, and on to the Louvre is more than worthwhile.Continue to 6 of 16 below.

 06 of 16

 The Sorbonne and the Latin Quarter

 You can almost picture it: a student roaming the halls of the Sorbonne with dusty old books clutched underarm, or, that same student sipping cafe perched in its old square situated in the St-Michel neighborhood in the Latin Quarter.
 One of Europe's oldest and most esteemed universities, the Sorbonne was founded in 1257, but studies here were initially exclusively theological.
 This is because, during the Medieval period, scholarship was almost exclusively the domain of monks, scribes, and other figures attached to the Catholic Church.
 Of course, in later centuries, the Sorbonne would go on to help produce some of Europe's most famous minds, before becoming a site of revolt during the 1968 student movements.
 After you have had your fill of the school, take a step into the Old Latin Quarter: the Rue Mouffetard district.Continue to 7 of 16 below.